ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 yourself innocent if you would be happy.
 Save when you are young, that you may
 spend when you are old.
 Kead over the
-above maxims at least once a week
+above maxims at least once a week.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_kellerman_ver01:data:sn83008556:00296028526:1881060201:0289/pct:69.429920,76.806119,12.613187,19.323627/!600,600/0/default.jpg"/>
 </td>